Signed in as:

-Intimate partner violence is a serious public health problem in the United States that can have a profound impact lifelong health, opportunity, and well-being.
-CDC works to understand the problem of intimate partner violence and prevent it.
+Intimate partner violence is a serious public health problem in the United States that can have a profound impact on health, opportunity, and well-being.
+CDC works to understand the problem of intimate partner violence and how to prevent it.

 By Amanda Jackson, CNN

 Updated 7:06 AM ET, Monday November 8, 2021